 Applicants should be above 18 years of age.

-Your company must be recognised as a Limited Liability Partnership (LLP), Registered Partnership Firm or a Private Limited Company.
+The company must be incorporated as a Private Limited Company (Pvt.
+Ltd.), Limited Liability Partnership (LLP), or a Registered Partnership Firm.

 The company’s annual turnover should not exceed an amount of ₹100 Crores during any financial year since its inception.